khaliun20/python_devcontainer_template/README.md

  3. Add any neccessary libraries to be used for your actions in requirements.txt

  The template is set up in a way that when you push or pull request, CI/CD is automatically executed.
- If the workflow actions added succesully pass the CI/CD, you will be green check mark on the Action tab.
+ If the workflow actions added succesully pass the CI/CD, you will see green check mark on the Action tab.